Home Energy Efficiency How-to: Rebates and Renovations

 - To learn more, visit: betterhomesbc.ca.

-- RDN rebates are available to Electoral Area residents only and are stackable with provincial and federal rebates.
+- Except for the Wood Smoke Reduction Program rebate, RDN rebates are available to Electoral Area residents only and are stackable with provincial and federal rebates.

 - There are rebates for home energy assessments, solar panel installations, electric vehicle home charging stations, among others